JosephTZJ/G12_Food_Recipe_App/README.md

 # G12_Food_Recipe_App
-This is a repository for mobile app assignment.
-Our app is food recipe app.
+This is a branch for Tee Zi Jun part of code.